-Any computer that uses the Modem must be able to connect to it through the Ethernet port on the Modem.
-This connection is an Ethernet connection and therefore requires that your computer be equipped with an Ethernet port as well.
+Any computer that uses the Modem must be able to connect to it through either the USB or Ethernet port on the Modem.
+The Ethernet connection therefore requires that your computer be equipped with an Ethernet port as well.
 Most notebook computers are now sold with an Ethernet port already installed.
 Likewise, most fully assembled desktop computers come with an Ethernet NIC adapter as standard equipment.
-If your computer does not have an Ethernet port, you must install an Ethernet NIC adapter before you can use the Modem.
-If you must install an adapter, follow the installation instructions that come with the Ethernet NIC adapter.
+If your computer does not have an Ethernet port, you must install an Ethernet NIC adapter before you can use the Modem, or use the USB port if available.
+If you must install an Ethernet NIC adapter, follow the installation instructions that come with the Ethernet NIC adapter.